Brian-ED/raylib-apl/README.md

 rl ← 0⎕Fix rlDir,'raylib.apln'
 rl.Init rlDir
 ```
 When making a script file like the raylib-apl's examples, I would recommend the `.apls` file extension and adding this line at the top of the script `#!cd $dir && /usr/bin/dyalogscript $fileName`.
+When running `.apls` files, remember to always be in their directory.

 ### Using Link:
 You may [\]Link](https://dyalog.github.io/link/4.0/API/) to the `raylib-apl/link` folder.